-Transmission electron micrographs of strain ZF2T, showing long ?laments (a) and a single ?agellated cell (b) present in a 20-h culture.
+Transmission electron micrographs of strain ZF2T, showing long ﬁlaments (a) and a single ﬂagellated cell (b) present in a 20-h culture.
 Bars, 2.5 (a) and 1 (b) micron. - Source:2Fermentation

 Metabolism is strictly anaerobic and fermentative 2.
-Amino acids and pyruvate serve as main sources for growth 2.
-In S. saalensis, acetate and butyrate are products of pyruvate fermentation 2.
+Amino acids, pyruvate and yeast extract serve as main sources for growth 2 6.
+In S. saalensis, acetate and butyrate are main products of pyruvate fermentation 2.
+In S. acidaminivorans, lactate is also formed from pyvurate fermentation 6.
 Sugars are not fermented by members of the genus.
-In pure culture, cells are slightly curved rods 3 2 that occur singly, in pairs or in chains of up to 12 cells.
+In pure culture, cells are slightly curved rods 23 that occur singly, in pairs or in chains of up to 12 cells.
 Long filaments may also occur 2.
 No in situ information is known about the genus in activated sludge.
 In hexachlorocyclohexane polluted soil, Sedimentibacter demonstrates a suppotive role in co-culture with Dehalobacter, however its specific function in this relationship is unclear 4.

 Breitenstein, Wiegel, Haertig, Weiss, Andreesen, Lechner, et al. (2002): Reclassification of Clostridium hydroxybenzoicum as Sedimentibacter hydroxybenzoicus gen. nov., comb. nov., and description of Sedimentibacter saalensis sp. nov..
 Int.
 J. Syst.
 Evol.
 Microbiol.
 52 (Pt 3): 801-7. doi:10.1099/00207713-52-3-801